dotnet/docs/docs/csharp/language-reference/builtin-types/nullable-reference-types.md

 Nullable reference types are available in code that has opted in to a *nullable aware context*.
 Nullable reference types, the null static analysis warnings, and the [null-forgiving operator](../operators/null-forgiving.md) are optional language features.
 All are turned off by default.
 A *nullable context* is controlled at the project level using build settings, or in code using pragmas.

 > [!IMPORTANT]
-> All project templates starting with .NET 6 (C# 10) enable the *nullable context* for the project.
+> All project templates enable the *nullable context* for the project.
 Projects created with earlier templates don't include this element, and these features are off unless you enable them in the project file or use pragmas.

  In a nullable aware context: